-Simulation 1 and 2 One method to model sequential data in constraint-satisfaction models that might seem feasible is to use the output-activation of the explanation nodes of one run as the input activation of these nodes in the next run (compare left side of Figure 1).
-Thus, explanation nodes are not reset after each run, but they start with the activation they obtained in the last run.
-The observation of symptoms is modeled by connecting the currently observed symptom to the SEU.
-This model is referred to as Simulation 1 in the following.
+Simulation 1 and 2.
+One method to model sequential data in constraint-satisfaction models that might seem feasible is to use the output activation of the explanation nodes of one run as the input activation of these nodes in the next run (left side of Figure 3.1).
+Thus, activation values of explanation nodes are not reset before integrating a new symptom, but the values that resulted when integrating the previous symptom are used as start values.
+The observation of symptoms is modeled by connecting the currently observed symptom to the SEU (with a connection strength of .1).
+Subsequently, this model is referred to as Simulation 1.

-The reason why this method is not working is the continuous influx of activation from the SEU through the currently observed symptom.
-Any activation at the beginning of a run is overwritten by spreading activation and only the connection strengths determine the stable state of the network.
-This can be easily demonstrated by comparing the results of Simulation 1 with a model that is identical despite the fact that the explanation nodes are reset to zero after each run (Simulation 2).
-Simulation 1 and Simulation 2 produce exactly the same activation.
+The reason why this method does not work is the continuous influx of activation from the SEU through the currently observed symptom.
+Any activation at the beginning of a run is overwritten by the activation spreading from the SEU and only the connection strengths to the SEU determine the stable state of the network.
+This can be easily demonstrated by comparing the results of Simulation 1 to a model that is identical except for the fact that the explanation nodes are reset to zero after each run (Simulation 2).
+Simulation 1 and Simulation 2 produce basically the same activation results.